Tenure review preparation guidelines

-An Overview of the Tenure Process
+An overview of the tenure process

 The tenure process is described in Chapter 3 of the Faculty Handbook.
-When the President and the Faculty Welfare Committee consider candidates for tenure, at least four considerations are taken into account:
+When the president and the Faculty Welfare Committee consider candidates for tenure, at least four considerations are taken into account:

-1. the performance of the candidates.
+• The performance of the candidates.

-2. the current staffing and future needs of the departments involved.
+• The current staffing and future needs of the departments involved.

-4. the financial situation of the College.
+• The financial situation of the college.